sumkire/webp_server_rs/README.md

 # webp-server-rs ![Build Status](https://travis-ci.com/BlueCocoa/webp_server_rs.svg?branch=master)
 Generate WebP image on-the-fly with Rust!

-THIS PROJECT IS WORKING IN PROGRESS, DON'T USE IT IN PRODUCTION ENVIRONMENT.

 ## Background

 Speaking of switching to WebP image, at the first glance, I just did it with [a very naive approach](https://blog.0xbbc.com/2019/10/moving-to-webp-image-with-fallback-to-png/).